-While the inception impact assessment does not provide details, the 2030 climate target plan refers to "an upstream trading system regulating at the point of fuel distributors or tax warehouses".
+The 2030 climate target plan refers to "an upstream trading system regulating at the point of fuel distributors or tax warehouses".

-The independent fuel supply sector is a complex chain, involving a number of distinct players, some of them being small companies.
+The fuel distribution sector is complex, with on the one hand large and integrated energy companies, and on the other, numerous small and medium sized companies involved at one or more stages of the supply chain.
+Excise duty points were initially established for the purpose of collecting energy tax.
 It would be tempting to apply a potential ETS to fuel distributors acting as excise duty points, mirroring the manner that taxes are being collected.
 However, in certain countries, some of these fuel distributors such as resellers or small tank storage facilities do not have options for reducing the carbon intensity of the products passing through the excise duty point (no blending facility, no possibility to diversify).
 For example, tank storage facilities are infrastructure provider and have no information on the carbon content of what is stored in the tank terminals.
 An ETS can work only if the participants have various options for action with different abatement costs.
 These options must include offsetting mechanisms.